-- 1. Use your fingertips to carefully spread apart the securing-clips on each end of the memory-module slot until the memory module pops up. - 2.
+- 1. Pry the securing-clips on each end of the memory-module slot until the memory module pops up. - 2.
 Slide and remove the memory module from the memory-module slot.

-i NOTE: Repeat step 1 and step 2 to remove the other memory module if available on your computer.
+(i) NOTE: Repeat step 1 and step 2 to remove the other memory module if available on your computer.